marwan475/TwistedOS-V2/README.md

             - Schedules Process using timer interrupt
         - Creates Syncronization Manager
             - Sleep processes for certian amount of timer ticks
+        - Creates ELFManager
+            - Use to parse and map ELFs to user virtual address space
     - Translation Layer
         - TODO (How User process will interract with the kernel)
         - Translate User Requests/System calls to Kernel services